stephenh67/python-resources-2019/README.md

 * [_How to Think Like a Computer Scientist: Interactive Edition_]( https://runestone.academy/runestone/books/published/thinkcspy/index.html#)

+### Classes

+* [_JetBrains Academy_](https://www.jetbrains.com/academy/) Has a 2 month free trial!
+If you are looking for a complete course start here o the Python track.

 ### Coding Challenges

 * [_Stepik_](https://stepik.org/) 100s of problems with adaptive difficulty.
 After solving a few problems Stepik